Home

 These lenses can also be made from glass however, because glass is heavier, the end result won't be a lighter feeling lens.

-lower index is a bit complicated, so it is best to let your eye doctor explain the differences.
+There is a range of high index lenses and understanding higher vs. lower index is a bit complicated, so it is best to let your eye doctor explain the differences.

 In general, higher indexes cost more and should be thinner.